Pain relief for mulesing of sheep

 For the purposes of the Regulations the definition of mulesing has the same meaning as in the Australian Animal Welfare Standards and Guidelines for Sheep.

-Mulesing should be undertaken as a part of an integrated approach to flystrike management including crutching and shearing, good worm control, strategic use of chemicals, genetic selection of sheep and paddock grazing management.
+If undertaken, mulesing should only be done as part of an integrated approach to flystrike management including crutching and shearing, good worm control, strategic use of chemicals, genetic selection of sheep and paddock grazing management.